-A diverse and dedicated team of practising family doctors: delivering training and support remotely and in diverse settings around the world.
+A diverse and agile team of experienced practicing family physicians, nurses, and global health practitioners: delivering training and support remotely and in diverse settings around the world.

 Dr Peter Le FeuvreClinical DirectorPeter is a GP / family physician with thirty years experience in family medicine.
 In addition to his work with asylum...